Combo: Kunsthistorisches Museum + Imperial Treasury Admission Tickets, Vienna

 Get your booking confirmed instantly

-Within the grandeur of an imperial palace setting at Kunsthistorisches Museum lies masterpieces by Vermeer, Rembrandt, and Raphael for guests to explore.
+Within an imperial palace setting at Kunsthistorisches Museum lies masterpieces by Vermeer, Rembrandt, and Raphael for you to explore.

-A mere 5-minute walk separates these two museums, allowing you to conveniently visit both without needing additional transportation.
+A mere 5-minute walk separates these two museums, allowing smooth exploration without additional transportation needs.

 Kunsthistorisches Museum hallway with marble busts and Imperial Treasury ornate green robe.